MikeLorenz/Mountaineer-1/README.md

 * Whenever you enter combat while wearing a disallowed item, you get a warning.

 * Whenever you level up, your skills are checked to make sure you're on track.
-You'll get a warning if you're falling more than 25 points behind where you should be (your level x 5).
+You'll get a warning if you're falling behind where you should be.

+* From level 19 onwards, your skills are checked at 25%, 50%, and 75% of your XP bar to make sure you don't ding with a skill level so low it invalidates your run.

 * Whenever you enter a resting area (city or inn), you'll see a message gently reminding you not to logout there.